Iula79/exercises/Interview Questions.md

 ## What is the difference between http get and post requests

-Http GET requests are just retrieving data by passing parameters into the URL in form of key value pairs. and rendering it to the browser, while POST requests submits data to be processed in the body of the request through an html form.
+Http GET requests are just retrieving data by passing parameters into the URL in form of key value pairs and rendering it to the browser, while POST requests submits data to be processed in the body of the request through an html form.

 ## What is the difference between HTTP 2xx status codes and 4xx status codes?

-The HTTP 2xx status codes mean that the request as successful, the 4xx codes mean that the server was not able to retrieve the page
+The HTTP 2xx status codes mean that the request as successful, the 4xx codes mean that the server was not able to retrieve the page.

 ## What is AJAX (conceptually, what does it do)?
 Describe a situation where it is useful.